rabbitmq/rabbitmq-website/site/streams.md

 ## <a id="behaviour" class="anchor" href="#behaviour">Behaviour</a>

-Every stream queue has a primary writer and zero or more replicas.
+Every stream has a primary writer and zero or more replicas.

 A leader is elected when the cluster is first formed and later if the leader becomes unavailable.

 ### <a id="leader-election" class="anchor" href="#leader-election">Leader Election and Failure Handling</a>

-A stream queue requires a quorum of the declared nodes to be available to function.
-When a RabbitMQ node hosting a stream queue's *leader* fails or is stopped another node hosting one of that stream queue's *replica* will be elected leader and resume operations.
+A stream requires a quorum of the declared nodes to be available to function.
+When a RabbitMQ node hosting a stream's *leader* fails or is stopped another node hosting one of that stream's *replica* will be elected leader and resume operations.

 Failed and rejoining replicas will re-synchronise ("catch up") with the leader.